mit-orcd/orcd-docs-edit/docs/getting-started.md

 ## Getting an Account

 If you don't already have an account, login into the Engaging OnDemand Portal [https://engaging-ood.mit.edu](https://engaging-ood.mit.edu) using your MIT kerberos credentials.
 The system will then be prompted to create your account automatically.
-Wait a couple of minutes for the system to create all the pieces for your account before submitting your first job.
+Wait a few minutes for the system to create all the pieces for your account before submitting your first job.
+On rare occasions this could take up to an hour.

 ## Logging In